 For example, let’s say you have a food blog and a competing blog wrote a vegetarian chili post that contains links to several statistical health benefits related to the chili’s ingredients.
 When people read this post, they’ll have to click several links to get the full statistical figures.
 If you were to write a similar post, aim to create a post that contains datasets and statistical figures without the use of links.
 When you do this, not only does it help viewers stay on your website longer, but it also increases your chances of other websites linking to your post because of the statistical data you provided.
 Essentially, it can increase your website’s backlinks.

-Next, work on your website’s on-page SEO with internal linking, short URLs that use your keywords, and SEO-optimized content centered on specific topics.
+Next, work on your website’s on-page SEO with internal links and SEO-optimized content that focuses on specific topics and keyword clusters.
 Here is a more in-depth look at how to do this:

 For example, let’s say you search for the top places to visit in Mexico.
 A search engine results page may show links to several websites with lists centered around this topic.
 If most of the high-ranking searches use a list, make sure you offer web users a list, too.
 Doing this helps increase your ranking for the targeted keyword.

-Though it’s important to create new content with relevant keywords, you also need to update your old content with relevant keywords.
+Though it’s important to create new content with relevant keywords, content optimization is essential to keep your SEO strategy healthy.
+Consider basic optimization approaches first—like updating older content with more relevant key terms and ensuring facts in older content are accurate.
+Beyond the basics, your team should dive into more advanced content optimization for SEO, such as adjusting for metadata, image and title tags, and additional factors that influence your content performance in search.
 Doing this ensures all of the content on your website effectively plays its role in your SEO strategy.